Saturday, June 27, 2026

 A notebook becomes an essay.

-A cloudy harbour becomes a study in colour.
+A cloudy harbor becomes a study in color.

 Lead becomes gold.